maelmugerwa/fullstack-template/docs/INTERVIEW_GUIDE.md

 ---

 **🎯 Remember:** The goal isn't to have a perfect application, but to demonstrate your thinking process, problem-solving ability, and understanding of fullstack development.
+The simplified User Directory with just name and email makes it easy to extend based on requirements.
 Show confidence, communicate clearly, and enjoy the conversation!

 **Good luck! 🚀**